Memantine is a prescription medication used to improve symptoms of Alzheimer's disease and is often combined with other dementia treatments.

 Memantine may help to improve memory, attention, reasoning, and language.
 It helps to balance glutamate, a brain chemical involved in memory and learning.
 Studies show that memantine can curb the illusions, hallucinations, agitation, aggression, and irritability that can occur with dementia.

 Memantine hydrochloride is not recommended for children and adolescents under 18 years of age.
-Tell your
+Consult with your healthcare provider if you have any concerns about taking memantine.

 Memantine may be an effective increase in therapy in patients with anxiety who remain symptomatic despite appropriate treatment with conventional antidepressant anxiolytics.